learning-zone/angular-basics/README.md

 reduce shows only total 21
 ```
+#### Q. How does async pipe prevents memory leaks?
+The async pipe subscribes to an Observable or Promise and returns the latest value it has emitted.
+When a new value is emitted, the async pipe marks the component to be checked for changes.
+When the component gets destroyed, the async pipe unsubscribes automatically to avoid potential memory leaks.

 #### Q. How would you create a component to display error messages throughout your application?
 *TODO*
 #### Q. What is the difference between formControlName and FormControl?